phoenixbf/uVRmodel/README.md

 The very first goal of the μVR Model (and 3D puzzles/applications created on top of it) is to completely remove artificial locomotion techniques (e.g., teleport) by instead exploiting the *physical tracked area* and **real walking** techniques combined with game state and world scale.

 ## Template project
-The template project provides you a VR-ready setup with a sample 3D scene and open-source plugin (C++ and Blueprints) to create your own μVR levels / games.
+The template project provides you a VR-ready setup with a sample 3D scene and open-source plugin (C++ and Blueprints) to create your own μVR levels and games.

 ![μVR Template](./sshot.jpg)

+## Getting started
+soon.